Waller-Lab/multi-slice/README.md

 ## Updates
 08/27/2020:
-1. Added first version of code to repo.
-Slightly updated version compared to what is used in the paper.
+1. Added first public version of code to repo.
+This is an updated version compared to what is used in the paper.